-To be the first person to collect the required number of Goal cards.
+To be the first person to collect the required number of goal cards.

-SFTUP:
+SETUP:

 - Pegboards: Place a peg into each of the left-most positions for the seven rules on the rules pegboard.
-Then place a peg into the spot marked "3" on the win pegboard, or the "4" for a longer game. - Tiles: Place the Start Tile in the center of the table.
-Mix up the eight gameboard tiles and place them randomly around the Start Tile so that together the nine tiles form a big square. - Colors: Determine a color for each player.
-Place the color cards in front of each player, and place all three of their pieces on the Start Tile (leave unused color cards in the box). - Goal Stack: Look through the deck for the first five Goal cards you find.
-Give the stack a shuffle, then place these five cards face up on the "Place Goals Here" space of the win pegboard. - Cards: Shuffle the deck and deal out three cards to each player.
+Then place a peg into the spot marked "3" on the win pegboard, or the "4" if you'd like a longer game. - Tiles: Place the start tile in the center of the table.
+Mix up the eight gameboard tiles and place them randomly around the start tile so that together the nine tiles form a big square. - Colors: Determine a color for each player.
+Place the color cards in front of each player, and place all three of their pieces on the start tile (leave unused colors in the box). - Goal Stack: Look through the deck for the first five goal cards you find and place them face up on the "Place Goals Here" space of the win pegboard.
+Players may look at all of the goals in this stack but after everyone has seen them, shuffle the cards so their order is randomized. - Cards: Shuffle the deck and deal out three cards to each player.